-The State must also provide or assure the MCO provides -Expanded EPSDT services and partial or inter-periodic well-child services necessary to prevent, treat, or ameliorate physical, mental, or developmental problems or conditions.
-Services must be sufficient in amount, duration, and scope to treat the identified condition, and all must be covered subject to limitations only on the basis of medical necessity.
+The State must also provide or assure the MCO provides Expanded EPSDT services and partial or inter-periodic well-child services necessary to prevent, treat, or ameliorate physical, mental, or developmental problems or conditions.
+Services must be sufficient in amount, duration, and scope to treat the identified condition, and all must be covered subject to limitations only based on medical necessity.
 These include such services as: